keytelematics/docker-dotnetcore-aws/README.md

 # docker-dotnetcore-aws

-A docker-in-docker image for .NET Core with a few dependencies installed.
+A docker-in-docker image for .NET7 with a few dependencies installed.

 https://hub.docker.com/r/keytelematics/docker-dotnetcore-aws/